KCNK2: Function in neurons

 TREK-1 is part of the subfamily of mechano-gated potassium channels that are present in mammalian neurons.
 They can be gated in both chemical and physical ways and can be opened via both physical stimuli and chemical stimuli.
 TREK-1 channels are found in a variety of tissues, but are particularly abundant in the brain and heart and are seen in various types of neurons.
 The C-terminal of TREK-1 channels plays a role in the mechanosensitivity of the channels.

 In the neurons of the central nervous system, TREK-1 channels are important in physiological, pathophysiological, and pharmacological processes, including having a role in electrogenesis, ischemia, and anesthesia.
 TREK-1 has an important role in neuroprotection against epilepsy and brain and spinal cord ischemia and is being evaluated as a potential target for new developments of therapeutic agents for neurology and anesthesiology.

 In the absence of a properly functioning cytoskeleton, TREK-1 channels can still open via mechanical gating.
 The cell membrane functions independently of the cytoskeleton and the thickness and curvature of the membrane is able to modulate the activity of the TREK-1 channels.
 The change in thickness is thought to be sensed by an amphipathic helix that extends from the inner leaflet of the membrane.

 The insertion of certain compounds into the membrane, including inhaled anesthetics and propofol, activate TREK-1 through the enzyme phospholipase D2 (PLD2).
-Prior to the addition of anesthetic, PLD2 associates with GM-1 lipid rafts.
-After anesthetic, the enzyme or a complex of the enzyme and the channel traffic to PIP2 domains where the enzyme makes phosphatidic acid that opens the channel.
+Prior to the addition of anesthetic, PLD2 associates with GM1 lipid rafts.
+After the anesthetic is applied, the enzyme—or a complex of the enzyme and the channel—translocate (move) to the PIP_{2} domains where the enzyme makes phosphatidic acid that opens the channel.